-Higher-order linear ODE's with constant coefficients - Inverse differential operator, method of variation of parameters, Cauchy's and Legendre's homogeneous differential equations.
+Higher-order linear ODE's with constant coefficients - Inverse differential operator, method of variation of parameters, Higher-order ODE with variable coefficients-Cauchy's and Legendre's differential equations.
 Problems.
-08 Hrs

-Self-Study: Formulation and solution of oscillations of a spring.
+08 Hrs Self-Study: Formulation and solution of oscillations of a spring.
 Finding the solution by the methodof undetermined coefficients.